antonkw/minimal-mistakes/_posts/2022-07-01-y-combinator.md

 Both make sense.
 I don't think somebody can generally be stuck in a career  due to "non-knowing recursions."
 But still, everyday programming ends up with some recursions sometimes.
 And better acknowledgment makes life easier.

 On my side, I found that I had a lack of naive feeling about what is the fixed point.
-Initially, I attempted to dive into the [matryoshka](https://github.com/precog/matryoshka)library.
+Initially, I attempted to dive into the [matryoshka](https://github.com/precog/matryoshka) library.
 There was not a single attempt but approaching from time to time.
 And every time, I was scared by the number of prerequisites required to understand the basics.

 One of such fundamental conceptions is the Y combinator.
 There is a vast amount of diverse materials on the topic.
 And still, I spent a lot of time gathering pieces together.
 I am sharing my path with the hope that somebody will be able to cut a path.